National Science Foundation

 Grant in 2013

-ArchieMD is a physician-led company focused on developing health and science education products tailored for students, consumers, and healthcare professionals.
-The company offers a web-based medical learning platform that enhances nursing education through immersive 3D health animations and graphics.
-This platform features an automated virtual patient that provides case-based, non-linear clinical training scenarios, incorporating various nursing skills.
-Additionally, it includes physiologically accurate visualizations and an automated feedback module, creating a comprehensive learning environment.
-By enabling medical educators to present interactive visual models, ArchieMD facilitates a deeper understanding of scientific processes and the complexities of human anatomy, physiology, and the management of major medical conditions.
+ArchieMD is a physician-led organization that specializes in creating health and science education products for a diverse audience, including students, consumers, and professionals.
+The company has developed a web-based medical learning platform that focuses on nursing education, utilizing 3D health animations and graphics to foster an immersive learning experience.
+This platform features an automated virtual patient capable of delivering case-based, non-linear clinical training scenarios that encompass a wide array of nursing skills.
+It effectively integrates physiologically accurate visualizations with an automated feedback module, allowing medical educators to present interactive visual models that enhance understanding of scientific processes.
+ArchieMD's offerings address key topics in life sciences and human anatomy, as well as the onset, diagnosis, and treatment of major medical conditions.

 VisiSonics